GeorgeDeGuitar/Co3/README.md

 * Important Note:

 The main branch is currently under refactoring:
-  -data_management: files for dataset generation and data processing
+  -data_management: files for dataset generation and data processing;
-  -losses: definitions of losses while training
+  -losses: definitions of losses while training;
-  -models: the models of completion network, context discriminator and surface discriminator
+  -models: the models of completion network, context discriminator and surface discriminator;
-  -trains: files for network training under various missing region scales
+  -trains: files for network training under various missing region scales;
-  -test_dataset: dataset samples for training and inference
+  -test_dataset: dataset samples for training and inference.

 The most complete code is in the ganbest branch, but not well-organized.